bttmly/nba/README.md

 # NBA API
-*Wrapper for the NBA's stats API for the browser or Node*
+*The NBA's stats API for the browser or Node*

 ## Stability Disclaimer